Louiml/Farlight84skinchanger/README.md

 # Farlight Skin Changer

-A skin changer for Farlight 84, and the tooling built while trying to build one.
-The short version: the game ships two kernel anti-cheat drivers (Lilith LLH and NetEase NEP), and they block every route into the game process.
-Tested normal injection, elevated injection, and injection timed at process start.
-All denied, for admin accounts too.
-So the work moved to the game's own files on disk, and this repo is the result.
+A skin changer for Farlight 84, Tested normal injection, elevated injection, and injection timed at process start. for admin accounts too.

 ## What's in here